OssiPesonen/EiliumWeb/README.md

 **JSON Web Token**

-Do not use this authentication method without changing two things in cookie creation:
+Do not use this authentication method on a live environment without changing two things in cookie creation:

     httpOnly: true
     secure: true

 A cookie passed without HTTPS protocol makes it vulnerable and httpOnly prevents client side script access.
+You might also want to insert an expiration for the token.
 I also havent had time to test this 100% for faults.

 ## To-Do